Rape in English law

-This definition notably has a narrower definition with other kinds of rape being covered by offences with other names.
-For example, if a victim is forcefully penetrated with an object other than a penis, this is classed as "Assault by Penetration" (section 2), and if the victim is made to penetrate another, the act can be prosecuted as "Causing a person to engage in sexual activity without consent" (section 4).
+This definition is notably narrower than some colloquial definitions of the word rape, some of which are covered by other offences under the same act.
+For example, if a victim is forcefully penetrated with an object other than a penis, this is classed as "Assault by Penetration", and if the victim is made to penetrate another, this can be prosecuted as "Causing a person to engage in sexual activity without consent".